Special tilting modules for algebras with positive dominant dimension: Shifted modules and algebras

 \section{Shifted modules and algebras}

 Throughout this section, we fix a finite-dimensional algebra $\Gamma$, assumed for simplicity to be basic, over a field $\K$.
-The goal of this section is to characterise certain special tilting and cotilting $\Gamma$-modules in the case that $\Gamma$ has positive dominant dimension.
-We begin with the relevant definitions.
+The goal of this section is to define certain special tilting and cotilting $\Gamma$-modules in the case that $\Gamma$ has positive dominant dimension, and list some of their basic properties.

 \begin{dfn} Let $k$ be a non-negative integer.
-We say that $\Gamma $ has \emph{dominant dimension} at least $k$ and write $\domdim \Gamma \geq k$ if the regular module ${}_\Gamma\Gamma$ has an injective resolution
+We say that $\Gamma $ has \emph{dominant dimension} at least $k$, and write $\domdim \Gamma \geq k$, if the regular module ${}_\Gamma\Gamma$ has an injective resolution

 with $\Pi_0, \ldots , \Pi_{k-1}$ projective-injective; when $k=0$, this condition is taken to be empty.
-As the notation suggests, we write $\domdim\Gamma=d$ if $\domdim\Gamma\geq d$ and $\domdim\Gamma\not\geq d+1$. \end{dfn}
+As the notation suggests, we write $\domdim\Gamma=k$ if $\domdim\Gamma\geq k$ and $\domdim\Gamma\not\geq k+1$. \end{dfn}

 \begin{rem} As always, we refer to left $\Gamma$-modules in our definition of dominant dimension.
-However, M\"{u}ller \cite{Mue}*{Thm.~4} has shown that the analogous definition using right modules is equivalent to this one.
-As a consequence, a finite-dimensional algebra $\Gamma $ has dominant dimension at least $k$ if and only if $\kdual \Gamma $ has a projective resolution
+However, the analogous definition using right modules is equivalent to ours by a result of M\"{u}ller \cite[Thm.~4]{Mue}.
+As a consequence, $\domdim\Gamma\geq k$ if and only if $\kdual \Gamma $ has a projective resolution

 with $\Pi^0, \ldots , \Pi^{k-1}$ projective-injective. \end{rem}